Complete guide to coffee brewing methods: Complete Guide with Expert Tips

 What grind size should I use for a French press?

 Use a coarse grind for French press, similar to sea salt.
-This larger grind size requires a longer steep time of 4 to 12 minutes.
-It creates a full-bodied, less acidic brew by minimizing the surface area exposed to water.
-The right grind prevents a muddy cup, though most people get this backwards.
+This larger grind size requires a longer steep time of four to twelve minutes.
+It minimizes surface area, preventing over-extraction and creating a full-bodied, less acidic cup of coffee.

 How fine should I grind coffee for espresso?